ScrappyHub/rooted-core/docs/ROOTED_GIT_HANDOFF.md

-# ROOTED – GIT COMPREHENSIVE HANDOFF (v2)
+# ROOTED — GIT COMPREHENSIVE HANDOFF (PLATFORM LAW)

-This repo is NOT a new build.
+This file is governed by:

-It is the live code + schema for the ROOTED platform, which is already architected.
+- ROOTED_PLATFORM_CONSTITUTION.md
+- ROOTED_CORE_ARCHITECTURE.md
+- ADMIN_AUTH_MODEL.md
+- MODERATION_SYSTEM.md
+- NOTIFICATIONS_SYSTEM.md
+- ROOTED_DEBUG_TOOLKIT_CORE.md

+If any PR, commit, migration, UI feature, or AI output conflicts with this file:
+→ **This file wins.**

+No exceptions.

+---

 All work from here is:
 - Audit